TomerAberbach/dpa/readme.md

 you reject with the same promise regardless of which one rejects first (time-wise).
 This is what
 [Remix was doing to keep concurrent loader execution deterministic](https://github.com/remix-run/remix/blob/ffc6000cde2bcdd99c9db53f0b116dabfb2da65e/packages/remix-server-runtime/server.ts#L301)
-(and maybe still does, but I couldn't figure where that's done at latest commit).
+(and maybe still does, but I couldn't figure where that's done at the latest commit).

 But can we do better?
 What if the first promise in your list is the first